chadpjontek/Local-Weather/README.md

 # Local-Weather
-A web app that displays the users local weather.
+A web app that displays the user's local weather.